siderolabs/omni-docs/content/docs/how-to-guides/how-to-auto-assign-roles-to-saml-users/index.md

 ---
-title: "How to auto-assign roles to SAML users"
+title: "Auto-assign roles to SAML users"
 description: "A guide on how to assign Omni roles to SAML users automatically."
 draft: false
 weight: 60